corda/contract-sdk/README.md

     }

-Remember, if you don't provide the `targetClasses` parameter then the default behaviour is that the annotation targets all states whose types belong to the contract.
+Remember, if you don't provide the `targetClasses` parameter then the default behaviour is such that the annotation targets all the states which belong to the contract.

 ## Contributing